deletedcu/angular-demo/lectures/day-2/use_an_api.md

 </section>
 ```

-## Import Form functionality into the app
+## Import Form Dunctionality Into the App

 Edit `src/app/app.module.ts` to import `FormsModule` and place it as an import: